ON THIS PAGE Emphasis Mine In Bible Verses

 1 Corinthians 4:7:

-Under the subheading Life Is A Trust, Rick Warren quotes Genesis 1:28, and rightly says
+Under the subheading Life Is A Trust, Rick Warren quotes Genesis 1:28 from the New Living Translation rightly stating that

 To add weight to his point he then quoted the NLT's version of 1 Corinthians 4:7b,